 US sets sanctions over Russia opposition leader’s poisoning

-The Biden administration announced sanctions of Russian officials and businesses Tuesday related to the poisoning and jailing of opposition leader Alexei Navalny, whose detention drew tens of thousands of protesters out into the streets of Russian cities this winter.
+The Biden administration announced sanctions of Russian officials and businesses Tuesday for a nearly fatal nerve-agent attack upon opposition leader Alexei Navalny and his subsequent jailing.

+Senior administration officials did not immediately identify the Russian officials targeted but said some of them had been on a list of prominent business and political figures Navalny had urged the West to sanction.

+Some opposition figures and their supporters said the latest U.S. measures, restricting the U.S. travel and banking of some Russian government figures, didn’t go far enough to get the attention of Russian President Vladimir Putin.
+Russia critic William Browder, a London-based investor, tweeted he feared U.S. sanctions would be “way too little and not touch Putin’s billionaire cronies.”

-Senior administration officials announced the sanctions but did not immediately identify the Russian officials named in them.
-The Biden administration also announced sanctions for 14 businesses and another enterprise, most of which it said were involved in production of biological and chemical agents.
+The Biden administration also announced sanctions under the U.S. Chemical and Biological Weapons Control and Warfare Elimination Act for 13 businesses and another enterprise, most of which it said were involved in the production of biological and chemical agents.

+The U.S. intelligence community concluded with high confidence that Russia’s Federal Security Service used the Russian nerve agent Novichok on Navalny last August, a senior administration official said.

-The sanctions are the first against Russia by the Biden administration, which has pledged to confront President Vladimir Putin for alleged attacks on Russian opposition figures and hacking abroad, including of U.S. government agencies and U.S. businesses.
-President Donald Trump had spoken admiringly of Putin and resisted criticism and many proposed penalties of Putin’s government.
+The sanctions are the first against Russia by the Biden administration, which has pledged to confront Putin for alleged attacks on Russian opposition figures and any malign actions abroad, including the hacking of U.S. government agencies and U.S. businesses.
+President Donald Trump spoke admiringly of Putin and resisted criticism of Putin’s government.
+That included dismissing U.S. intelligence findings that Russia had backed Trump in its covert campaign to interfere with the 2016 presidential election.

+President Joe Biden is not seeking either a reset of relations with Russia or an escalation against it, the U.S. official said.
+Rather, the U.S. intends to “hold Russia to account for its actions.
+It is also committed to working with Russia in areas that advance its interests.”

 The Biden administration had forecast for weeks actions against Russia.
 Besides the Navalny sanctions, officials have said the administration plans to respond soon to the massive Russian hack of federal government agencies and private corporations that laid bare vulnerabilities in the cyber supply chain and exposed potentially sensitive secrets to elite Kremlin spies.

-Navalny, 44, was sickened last August by a Russian nerve agent, Novichok, in an attack that the United States and others linked to Putin’s security services.
+Navalny, 44, was sickened by the Russian nerve agent in an attack that the United States and others linked to Putin’s security services.
 After months of recuperation in Germany, Navalny flew home to Moscow in January and was arrested upon arrival for an alleged parole violation.

 His detention sparked street protests across Russia.
 Police arrested thousands of demonstrators.
 Authorities have transferred the opposition leader to a penal colony to begin serving a sentence, after what rights groups said was a show trial.

-Note: This story has been corrected to show there are sanctions against 13 businesses and another enterprise, not 14 businesses and another enterprise.